dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Loyalty
       1. Part of a card that only planeswalkers have.
 A planeswalker card's loyalty is printed in its lower right corner.
 See rule 209, "Loyalty."
-      2.A characteristic that only planeswalkers have.
+      2. A characteristic that only planeswalkers have.
 See rule 306.5.

    Loyalty Ability
       An activated ability with a loyalty symbol in its cost.
 See rule 606, "Loyalty Abilities."